And His name will be called Wonderful, Counselor… (Isaiah 9:6)

 That something has happened.
 Acts 10:44 records this magnificent happening: that while Peter was speaking, the Holy Spirit fell upon all who were listening to the message.
 The gift has been given.

-Let’s be thankful for this wonderful GIFT that we’ve been given.
+As Christmas approaches, let’s be thankful for this wonderful GIFT that we’ve been given.
 In this world, there are trials, challenges, and hardships, but with the Holy Spirit we can walk through them unscathed with the effect of righteousness: quietness and assurance forever!